open-ephys/miniscope-docs/source/ucla-miniscope-v4/quick-start/index.rst

 Quick Start Guide
 #################

-..  todo::  create the below image of miniscope responding to adjustment of LED intensity and imaging depth

-..
-  ..  image:: /_static/images/ucla-miniscope-v4-in-action.webp
+..  image:: /_static/images/focus-demo.webp
     :alt: image of ucla miniscope v4 in action

 The `Quick Start Guide` serves to familiarize yourself with and validate the functionaliy of the UCLA Miniscope v4 and associated hardware.
-For acquiring and analyzing data, refer to the :doc:`/ucla-miniscope-v4/user/index`.
+For acquiring and analyzing data, refer to the User Guide (coming soon).

-..  todo::  replace with image of ONIX 2.0 once that exists
+..  include::   includes.rst
+    :start-line:    2
+    :end-line:      4

+.. :doc:`/ucla-miniscope-v4/user/index`.

 ..  grid:: 2

-    ..  grid-item-card:: ONIX Quick Start Guide
-        :link: /ucla-miniscope-v4/quick-start/onix-quick
-        :link-type: doc
-        :link-alt: ONIX & UCLA Miniscope v4 Quick Start guide
-        :img-top: /_static/images/onix-breakout.webp
-        :img-alt: photograph of ONIX breakout board

     ..  grid-item-card:: Miniscope-DAQ Quick Start Guide
         :link: /ucla-miniscope-v4/quick-start/miniscope-daq-quick